commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer in_stock_subscription:activate ID`

-Send this attribute if you want to activate an inactive subscription..
+Send this attribute if you want to activate an inactive subscription.

 ```
 USAGE